dcbriccetti/phaser-lessons/doc/Graphical Web Game with JavaScript and Phaser.md

 This game is about a cat and a monkey that collect diamonds.
 Only the monkey moves in all four directions and shows a score.
 1. Let the cat move all four ways
+1. Have the cat play its sound when it collects a diamond
 1. Show the cat’s score
 1. (Optional) Have pieces of coal, or some other enemy sprite randomly appear and take points away when collected by one of the characters